tsadpbb/atropos/environments/hack0/README.md

 *   **Models:**
     *   The environment is configured to use `Qwen/Qwen3-1.7B` for generating trajectories.
     *   A reference model `Qwen/Qwen3-1.7B-Base` is used locally to calculate the VR-CLI reward.

-The motivation is to guide the LLM towards generating more creative and contextually relevant punchlines by explicitly rewarding the intermediate reasoning steps that make a punchline "work."
-Typical fine-tuning fails to do this, as it makes the models memorize the jokes rather than gain an understanding of what makes them funny.

-## Prompt

-The model is giving the following prompt to guide the reasoning process.
-Qwen3 models have reasoning built-in, so we do not need to explicitly ask for `<think></think>` tags.

-`You have a strong sense of humor and answer the user's question with a punchline.
-You always give the funniest answer, even if it could offend some people.
-Consider the aspects that make a joke funny, for example the answer is usually surprising to hear but makes sense in hindsight.
-You shouldn't need to explain your answer, it should stand on its own.`

 ## Metrics